accuknox/help/docs/getting-started/cspm-prereq-azure.md

----
-hide:
-  - toc
----

 In SaaS model of deployment the Accuknox CNAPP will be hosted in our cloud environment and scan will be done using the Cloud account Readonly Access permission.

 ![](images/accuknox-architecture.png)